zju3dv/4K4D/docs/design/logging.md

 We also provide a progress bar for you to monitor the progress of your training.
 We speicifically modified the progress bar to have similar APIs like `tqdm`, while at the same time print messages with the global `console` object.
-Since all printing actions are managed by the same `console`, the logging, loss table printing and progress bar update will not interfier with each other.
+Since all printing actions are managed by the same `console`, the logging, loss table printing and progress bar update will not interfere with each other.

 ```python
 for i in tqdm(range(10), back=2, desc='Progress', disable=False):